 No, you do not need a confirmation from a university or similar.
 The holdings are also open to the public for private research.

-The Academy Archives have several reading rooms, e.g., Main Reading Room, Architecture Archive Reading Room, Bertolt-Brecht-Archive Reading Room, Walter Benjamin Archive Reading Room, Art Collection Reading Room.
+The Archives of the Akademie der Künste have several reading rooms, e.g., Main Reading Room, Reading Room Pariser Platz, Bertolt-Brecht-Archive Reading Room, Walter Benjamin Archive Reading Room, Art Collection Reading Room.
 The reader application to view materials is only valid for the reading room of the archives where those materials are held.
 To use other reading rooms, you need to apply to each of those reading rooms individually.
 Researching our Archives Database also provides information on where the particular archival materials are held.
 The details of the various Reading Rooms and locations are available on our website.

 You may take pencils, paper and a laptop into the reading room.
 Mobile phones are not allowed in the reading rooms.
-For security reasons, jackets, coats, bags (including laptop bags and handbags) are not permitted in the reading room.
-No food or drink may be taken into the reading rooms.
+For security reasons, jackets, coats, bags (including laptop bags and handbags) are not permitted in the Reading Rooms.
+No food or drink may be taken into the Reading Rooms.

-Contact the Visitor Services by phone or email at the Main Reading Room or the Reading Room providing access to the materials you wish to view.
+Contact the Visitor Services by phone or email at the Reading Room providing access to the materials you wish to view.
 You can then make an appointment with the staff there to reserve a place for you to view the archival material.
 To view the materials, you have to be registered as a reader.

 Anyone wanting to view archival materials in our reading rooms has to register in our Archives Database.
 This registration process must be completed before your first visit to one of our reading rooms.
 The process involves printing out and signing your registration application.
 You can bring this form completed and signed with you when you first visit the reading room.
 When you visit an Archives Reading Room for the first time, you will also be asked to present some form of photo identification, such as a government-issued photo ID or passport, or an equivalent.

 No, you can search the Archives Database without registering.
-Simply click on ‘guest’ to access the Archives Database.
+Simply click on ‘Recherche’ to access the Archives Database.
 Please note that the Archives Database language is German.

 If you are only planning to search to the online catalogue, there is no need to register.
 Registration is only required if you are planning to view materials in one of our reading rooms.
 By signing the registration form, you are agreeing to abide by the policies and procedures of the Academy Archives on access to the materials.